ltgoslo/Definition-generation-for-LSCD/definition_generation/README.md

 bank <TAB> She sat on the river bank and cried.
 ```

+If you want to evaluate the generated definitions against the gold ones, the input file should contain the gold definitions.
+Then it should have at least the following named columns:
+- `Targets`
+- `Definition`
+- `Context`

+These columns will be preserved in the output file, and the generated definitions will be added as a separate column.

 ## Generation

 The generation code is maintained in a separate repository.